 Cub Scout Pack 54 is the first and original Pack of Roxbury formed in July of 1950, originally sponsored by the Roxbury PTA.
 Today Pack 54 is sponsored by the Succasunna United Methodist Church on Main Street in Succasunna.
 This is where we hold our monthly pack meetings.
 There are currently 17 member scouts.

 The Purposes of Cub Scouting

 Since 1930, the Boy Scouts of America has helped younger boys through Cub Scouting.
-It is a year-round family program designed for boys who are in the first grade through fifth grade (or 7, 8, 9, and 10 years of age).
+It is a year-round family program designed for boys who are in kindergarten through fifth grade (or 5 – 10 years of age).
 Parents, leaders, and organizations work together to achieve the purposes of Cub Scouting.
 Currently, Cub Scouting is the largest of the BSA’s three membership divisions.

 The 10 purposes of Cub Scouting are: